na-na-hi/renget/archive/SillyNAIGuide.md

 - "Is it uncensored?"
 	- Yeah, it hasn't said 'No' to me yet and I've been able to do some fucked up shit that other models would attempt to cuck me out of.
 Incest, rape, power imbalances, forcing two cocks into the same hole, says 'cunny' unprompted, things like that.
 - "Is it more cost-effective than Turbo?"
 	- That's for you to decide and is heavily affected by if you're a heavy user, your own personal standards, as well as if you're more willing to jump through hoops to keep your OAI access.
 I quit Turbo cold turkey after it went full positivity bias on me and I enjoy being able to be as fucked up and negative as I like with as many generations as I want.
 The freedom of not having to worry about whether I'll be sent an OAI warning letter or my sekrit club shutting down is fun and I'd rather do this than doom.
+If you have a local set up that already works for you, then obviously ignore the guide.
 - "But is it as smart as Turbo?"
 	- No, not if you want it to stat track and it often, as most smaller models do, loses track of clothing and positions.
 That said, I think it's more creative than Turbo for ERP specifically.
 With the different configs, you can get wildly varied responses and due to its erotic content training, you can get things that Turbo won't bring up without some leading.
 Think of Kayra as a very experienced prostitute with a third grade math education: It'll give you a good time, but don't expect coding or accurate research help.
 - "What about local models?"
 	- I think they're neat and I'm also looking into them but I'm a techlet.
 I tried a 13B from Freellamas anon that was pretty good so keep an eye out on the threads to try it out for yourself.
 I'm optimistic, but until I get a 3090 or decide to cloud host, this works decently for me.
 I'm not sure I'll keep the 25 tier forever, but it's always worth it to have as many options as possible.
+If you want to try a good 13B model, MythoMax is a good one.
 - "$0.03 has been deposited into your account."
 	- Man, I wish.